angel_wings..* 's profile picture

 At this point I was honestly quite scared and nervous, and I didn't want to leave her alone.
 It made me feel better having her walk by my side too, because as we got out into the street, it was chaos.

 We arrived at the school (thank goodness I vaguely remembered how to get there on foot).
-Silvia's workplace was not far off, so she asked for directions and went off walking.
+Silvia's workplace was not far off, so she asked for directions and set off walking.
 I was greeted by my boyfriend, who was a bit miffed, but more nonchalant than I was.
 His phone signal still worked so I used it to try and contact work - no luck as the person who picked up ran out of battery shortly after.

 We walked down the streets feeling like it was out of a movie or a Black Mirror episode (I have to add, we had watched the film "Leave The World Behind" just the day prior... iykyk).
 The only things you could hear were people moving around, and the constant police sirens and ambulance.